The key to getting through the next few months? Learn to love winter. While every…

 It’s one of the most iconic spots in Malibu—complete with beaches, hiking trails, majestic cliffs, surfers, and even the occasional sea lion.
 Bring your beach blanket and enjoy views off the western edge of the continent, all while mowing on delicious food and beverages.
 Nearby Sun Life Organics offers smoothies, acai bowls, and other healthy options that are oh-so-LA.
 Local favorite Malibu Seafood, just south of Point Dume on the Pacific Coast Highway, offers delicious ceviches, seafood salads, sandwiches, and grilled dinners to go.
 There’s usually a bit of a line, but that’s what happens when a restaurant is this good.

 Napa Valley’s Oakville Grocery

 Founded in 1881, Oakville Grocery is the oldest continually operating grocery store in California.
 For over 130 years, it’s served as a hub for farmers and purveyors to sell fresh produce and food to the community and tourists alike.
 In 2012, the crumbling store underwent a massive renovation that retained the aged grocery store’s character.
-The foundation was replaced, as were all of the building’s bones, but builders saved and reinstalled the original ceiling, hodge-podge of light fixtures, and tin roof.
-Today, it’s the perfect place to get a taste of the local bounty.
-Buy wines, meats, cheeses, breads, salads, ice cream and more, then enjoy on their picnic grounds.
-You may also take your goodies to one of the local vineyards that allows outside food.
-Nichelini Winery, Pope Valley Winery and Napa Cellars are all good options, though alcohol must be purchased from the wineries… Okay, twist my arm!
+The foundation was replaced, as were all of the building’s bones, but builders saved and reinstalled the original ceiling, a hodge-podge of light fixtures, and a tin roof.
+Today, it’s the perfect place to taste the local bounty.
+Buy wines, meats, cheeses, bread, salads, ice cream, and more, then enjoy them on their picnic grounds.
+You may also take your goodies to one of the local vineyards that allow outside food.
+Nichelini Winery, Pope Valley Winery, and Napa Cellars are all good options, though alcohol must be purchased from the wineries… Okay, twist my arm!

 Like this post?
 Save it on Pinterest.